PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/index.rst.txt

 Welcome to PyMoDAQ's documentation!
 ===================================

-PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to perform automated measurements.
+PyMoDAQ, Modular Data Acquisition with Python, is a set of **python** modules used to interface any kind of experiments.

-It is made for the scientist who need to perform various acquisitions without having to write a user/interface for each new experiment.
-PyMoDAQ interface is fixed, and any new hardware can be added as a small plugin.
-Preset modes of a given set of actuators and detectors can be written for easy experiment inititialization.
+It simplifies the interaction with detector and actuator hardware to go straight to the data acquisition of interest.

+It has two purposes:

+* First, to provide a complete interface to perform automated measurements without having to write a user/interface for each new experiment, this is under the :ref:`DAQ_Scan_module` environment.
+* Second, to provide various tools (modules) to easily build a :ref:`custom_app`

 It is divided in three main modules: